Un-Earthed: A festival of listening and environment

 Globally, socially, politically and culturally things are changing faster than we possibly could have imagined.
 This new reality invites us to reconsider aspects of our lives and our entanglements with every-thing and every-body.

-Un-Earthed: A festival of listening and environment is an ongoing series of events inviting both serious and more playful interrogations of current sound and listening practices and how they might help us reconsider our evolving relationships with other species, the built environment, truth and each other.
+Un-Earthed: A festival of listening and environment was a series of events inviting both serious and more playful interrogations of current sound and listening practices and how they might help us reconsider our evolving relationships with other species, the built environment, truth and each other.

 Un-Earthed Festival Soundwalks